Prabhakar-Naik/senior-java-developer/README.md

 Notification Channels: The mechanisms used to send alerts (e.g., email, SMS, Slack, PagerDuty, webhooks).<br>
 Alert Management: Tools and processes for managing alerts, including acknowledgment, escalation, and silencing.
 <h2>Alerting Strategies</h2>
+Threshold-Based Alerting: Triggers alerts when a metric crosses a predefined threshold (e.g., CPU usage > 90%).<br>
+Anomaly Detection: Uses statistical models to identify unusual patterns in metrics (e.g., sudden increase in latency).<br>
+Rate of Change: Alerts on rapid changes in a metric (e.g., a sharp drop in available disk space).<br>
+Multi-Condition Alerting: Combines multiple metrics or conditions to trigger an alert (e.g., high CPU usage and high error rate).
+<h2>Best Practices for Alerting</h2>
+Define Clear and Actionable Alerts: Each alert should indicate the problem and the steps to take.<br>
+Use Appropriate Thresholds: Set thresholds that are sensitive enough to catch problems but not so sensitive that they generate excessive noise.<br>
+Group Related Alerts: Reduce noise by grouping related alerts and sending a single notification.<br>
+Implement Alert Prioritization: Assign severity levels to alerts (e.g., critical, warning, informational) to ensure that the most important issues are addressed first.<br>
+Use Multiple Notification Channels: Provide redundancy and ensure that alerts are delivered even if one channel is unavailable.<br>
+Automate Alert Responses: Where possible, automate actions such as scaling up resources or restarting services in response to alerts.<br>
+Regularly Review and Tune Alerts: Keep your alerting rules up-to-date and adjust them as your system evolves.<br>
+Document Alerting Procedures: Create clear documentation for on-call personnel, outlining how to handle different types of alerts.
+<h2>Popular Alerting Tools</h2>
+Prometheus Alertmanager: A component of the Prometheus monitoring system that handles alert management and notification.<br>
+Alertmanager: (From the CNCF) Handles alerts from systems like Prometheus.<br>
+Nagios: A widely used open-source monitoring system with built-in alerting capabilities.<br>
+PagerDuty: A popular incident management platform that provides robust alerting, on-call scheduling, and escalation features.<br>
+OpsGenie: Similar to PagerDuty, OpsGenie offers alerting, on-call management, and incident response capabilities.<br>
+Cloud-Specific Alerting: AWS CloudWatch, Azure Monitor, and Google Cloud Monitoring all provide alerting features for their respective cloud platforms.
+<h6>By implementing a well-designed alerting system, you can significantly improve the reliability, availability, and performance of your applications and infrastructure</h6>

 # 28. Authentication and Authorization (OAuth, JWT).
 # 29. Encryption (SSL/TLS).